nicopap/bevy-ui-build-macros/Readme.md

 This is weird.
 Since this code literally cannot produce distributable binary code, I don't think any of the mainstream license apply.
-On top of that, I usually license libraries I make with less than 100 lines of code under the WTFPL.
+On top of that, I usually license small libraries under the WTFPL.
 But I'll be a good community player and dual license under MIT or Apache 2.0 at your leisure.

 Copyright © Nicola Papale, see LICENSE file for licensing details.